 You can save your search criteria, bookmark tables or essays, and download tables in Excel or CSV.
 You can also create your own tables by merging columns from multiple tables and then download, print, or graph the resulting custom tables.
 Annual data is typical, although some data sets are available by month, quarter, or decade.
 Coverage is usually for the country as a whole.

 A comprehensive index to information published by the U.S. federal government.
 This details over 1 million publications between 1895 and 1976, across a variety of subjects.
 This is a great resource to see what types of reports or data sets are available in a given time period.

 Statistical data published by U.S. federal and state governments, U.S. private organizations, and international intergovernmental organizations is indexed, abstracted, and presented.
 Search by topic or browse featured topics.
 Much of the included statistics are current, but some data sets date from 1780.

-Published since 1878, this resource provides statistics on the social, political, and economic organization of the United States.
+Published 1878-2012, this resource provides historical statistics on the social, political, and economic organization of the United States.
 Search the abstract by subject, time period, or geographic area.
 Sources of data include the Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, and other Federal agencies and private organizations.